-Salient features of the present study is as follows.
-(1) To provide an example of emergence of scaling laws from numerous possibility of viscous dissipations; in other words, we have obtained a remarkably simple physics from a seemingly very complex problem, demonstrating the power of scaling analysis at a high level not achieved previously.
+Salient features of the present study are as follows.
+(1) To provide an example of emergence of scaling laws from numerous possibilities of viscous dissipations; in other words, we have obtained a remarkably simple physics from a seemingly complex problem, demonstrating the power of scaling analysis.
 (2) To provide a condition of breakup in which viscous effect is crucial in addition to the conventional Tate's mechanism of the balance of gravity and capillarity, revealing a novel and general mechanism of pinching-off.
-(3) To provide an example, in which physical principles relevant for microfluidics can be effectively elucidated by using a system on centimeter scales without losing the feature of the flow at low Reynolds numbers.
+(3) To provide an example, in which physical principles relevant for microfluidics can be effectively elucidated by using a system on centimeter scale without losing the main character of the flow at low Reynolds numbers.
 The present results not only advance fundamental knowledge on drops and bubbles but also provide guiding principles relevant for numerous applications at low Reynolds numbers in various fields such as microfluidics and oil industry.

-In this experiment, we fabricate a thin cell sometimes called a Hele-Shaw cell (of thickness $D=1.0$ to 2.0 mm, width 15 cm and height 20 cm) equipped with a gate (of width $D$ and angle $\theta=45$ to 60 deg.) and fill the cell with a viscous liquid (of kinematic viscosity $\nu=30$ to 50 cS), as in Fig. \ref{Fig1} (a).
+In this experiment, we fabricate a thin cell sometimes called a Hele-Shaw cell (of thickness $D=1.0$ to 2.0 mm, width 15 cm and height 20 cm) equipped with a gate (of width $D$ and angle $\theta=45$ to 60 deg.) and fill the cell with a viscous liquid (of kinematic viscosity $\nu=3000$ to 5000 cSt), as in Fig. \ref{Fig1} (a).
 We inject air with a syringe through a brass tube (of inner radius 3.8 mm) at the bottom of the cell to observe a squashed chunk of air rising in the viscous liquid, which is trapped for a while under the gate with reducing its mass as a result of continuously generating bubbles, as in Fig. \ref{Fig1} (b).
 To characterize the dynamics, we measure the period of generation $T$ and the characteristic size $R$ ($\gg D$) of the bubble seen from front as a function of the height $H$ of the air trapped under the gate [see the rightmost photo of Fig. \ref{Fig1} (b)].